 - Via International Roaming: If you’re traveling to China for a short period of time, you can work with your network carrier at home to arrange international roaming.
 What this usually means is that you’ll be given a certain amount of data and/or minutes to use while you’re in China.
 Beware: it can be expensive.

-- Via a local SIM card: It’s not difficult for a foreigner to get a local SIM card to access the internet via any unlocked phone.
+- Via a local SIM card: It’s not difficult for a foreigner to get a local SIM card to use their own phone in China.
 You’ll need your passport to register the number but monthly service can be unbelievably cheap.
 In some major airports (Beijing, Shanghai) you’ll find kiosks where you can purchase a China SIM card.
 Otherwise, you’ll have to go to a China Telecom, China Unicom or China Mobile store to purchase.

 - Via a Rented China Phone: Believe it or not, there are ways to rent a phone for use in China.
 I know many people who for security reasons don’t want to connect their phone to Chinese networks or they don’t have the time to get a SIM card.
 Renting a phone can be a great option.